awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

    Windows  6e29679a3c53c5396a06d8d50f308981e4ec34bd0acd608874470700a0ae9a23
    ```

 1. Run the SHA256 validation command for your operating system in the directory that contains the distribution file\.
-For example, the command to run on the Linux operating system is the following:
+For example, run the following command in Linux\.

    ```
    shasum -a 256 aws-schema-conversion-tool-1.0.latest.zip
    ```

 1. Compare the results of the command with the value shown in the sha256Check\.txt file\.
-The two values should match\.
+If the checksums match, then it is safe to run the distribution file\.
+If the checksums don't match, then don't run the distribution file, and [contact AWS Support](https://aws.amazon.com/contact-us/)\.

 ### Verifying the AWS SCT RPM files on Fedora<a name="CHAP_Installing.InstallValidation.RPM"></a>